 Children tend to love the freedom that cycling offers which develops their independence and confidence, in particular for those who are moving into post primary school education.

 While cycling offers many benefits, it's understandable that parents and teachers may have concerns around road safety.
-For more information, worksheets and resources on road safety for primary schools or for post primary school children, see the pages below.
+There is more information, worksheets and resources on road safety for primary schools or for post primary school children at these links: